Judges arrested for drunk driving are all over the U.S. As one jurist said, judges wear robes, not capes. They’re human.

 In early 2018, federal prosecutors indicted Delgado on bribery and violating the Travel Act.
 They later charged him with conspiracy and obstruction of justice.

 Nevertheless, voters elected Delgado to the District Court of Appeals in November of 2018.
 He took the oath of office in January of 2019.
 However, the state suspended him later that month.
+A court found him guilty of all counts and sentenced him to five years in prison.

 Police arrested David Glickler for driving backward on a one-way street.
 He declined to submit to an alcohol breath test and spent the night in jail.